 The Fountain That Collected Dreams (and Change)

-The fountain area became a natural meeting point and a place where families would pause during their shopping marathons.
-It’s one of those simple features that created genuine moments of connection in what could otherwise be a purely transactional space.
+The fountain area worked as a natural meeting point.
+A place where families would pause during shopping marathons.
+One of those simple features that created actual moments instead of just transactions.

 When Malls Had Personality

-The old Masonville clock, which once sat prominently in the mall’s central atrium, has found new life at Victoria Children’s Hospital – a small piece of mall history that continues to serve the community in a different context.
+The old Masonville clock now sits at Victoria Children’s Hospital.
+A piece of mall history still serving the community in a different context.